baccigalupi/CalOrders/Artifacts/README.md

 [Develop a Plan](https://github.com/OncoreLLC/CalOrders/wiki/User-Centric-Design)   | [Personas](https://github.com/OncoreLLC/CalOrders/wiki/Develop-Personas)||                       | Retest
 ||[Interviews](https://github.com/OncoreLLC/CalOrders/wiki/Interviews) ||

-##Agile Prototype Development
+## Agile Development

 The team's principle focus during development of CalOrders is summarized best by Jeff Sutherland.

 “[Value] people over processes; products that actually work over documenting what that product is supposed to do; collaborating with customers over negotiating with them; and responding to change over following a plan.”
 (Scrum: The Art of Doing Twice the Work in Half the Time)

-[Oncore's Agile methodology](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy) provided the team an iterative approach, where feedback informed subsequent work or versions of the prototype.
+[Oncore's Agile methodology](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy) provided the team with an iterative approach, where fast feedback informed subsequent work or versions of the prototype, each time making it better.

 For example, during the early focus group sessions the users described the need for improvement of the add product business process as being an important feature for the new application.
 This allowed us to deliver in Sprint 1 a simplified add product page that got the core functionality quickly to the users.
 In Sprint 2, we enhanced, adding the ability to upload images, and integrated it to the navigation bar but the users still remarked at how they were pleased that they received the core feature early.

 Another time where UCD and Agile combined was during the walkthrough of the Sprint 1 pages.
 The end users noticed that the product search tree did not include Services.
 This kicked off an impromptu design session to better understand the concept, which resulted in data model changes and application changes that were quickly incorporated.
 Had the interaction with the end users not been part of the methodology thus change would have been more complicated in the future.

-###Principles
+### Principles

 There are many different specific project development methodologies within agile. but they all center around a core set of principles: